Spring Week 6

 2. Add your draft to our shared drive and be ready to do present next week!

-How?
-Upload to this Box folder as Word (.doc) or Google doc format, not PDF.
+How to submit: Upload to this shared Google drive as Word (.doc) or Google doc format, not PDF.

 Abstracts and acknowledgments will be posted to the Bren website on your individual project pages and linked to the digital event program.

-• Upload your abstract and acknowledgments in a single file to this Box folder.
+• Upload your abstract and acknowledgments in a single file to this shared Google drive.

 • Include your group name in the file name.

-• Word (.doc) or Google doc format preferred, not PDF (must be copy & paste-able).
+• Word (.doc) or Google doc format please, not PDF (must be copy & paste-able).

 Abstract instructions: